EchterAlsFake/Porn_Fetch/README.md

 * Unhandled Error: Index out of range
    <br> This is an error caused by the API.
 Restarting the application usually fixes this.
    <br>
-* Request connection error:
-  <br>You only see this if running in a terminal.
-This is caused again by the API.
-This happens when using the Search feature.
-Some videos won't be listed but in general
-<br>this error can be ignored.
-Also, I am not able to fix this.
-This is a problem with PornHub itself!
 * Nothing happens, when I click a button
  <br> I am aware of that.
 Restarting the Application will fix the error for now, but I am trying to implement a "refresh" feature which would resolve this.